Chain graph models of multivariate regression type for categorical data: Multivariate regression chain graphs

-In particular, two pairwise independencies $i \ci k|\pre(T)$ and $i \ci \ell|\pre(T)$ can occur only in combination with the joint independence $i \ci k,\!\ell|\pre(T)$.
-This means that in the associated model the composition property is always satisfied; see \cite{studeny:2005}.
-Thus, even though we concentrate in this paper on the family of multinomial distributions which does not satisfy the composition property, the models in which \textsc{mr1} and \textsc{mr2} hold have this property. \end{rem} \begin{rem} One immediate consequence of Definition~\ref{def:1} is that if the probability density $p(\b x)$ is strictly positive, then it factorizes according to the directed acyclic graph of the chain components:
+In particular, two pairwise independencies $i \ci k|\pre(T)$ and $i \ci \ell|\pre(T)$ can occur only in combination with the joint independence $i \ci k, \ell|\pre(T)$.
+This means that in the associated model the composition property is always satisfied; see \cite{studeny2005}.
+Thus, even though we concentrate in this paper on the family of multinomial distributions that does not satisfy the composition property, the models in which (\textsc{mr1}) and (\textsc{mr2}) hold have this property. \end{rem}

+\begin{rem} One immediate consequence of Definition~\ref{def:1} is that if the probability density $p(\b x)$ is strictly positive, then it factorizes according to the directed acyclic graph of the chain components: